Tuesday, September 16, 2014

 We get a flashback to the "Bring Out Yer Dead" times of the Dark Ages.

-Amanda, not so much.
-Once upon a time she was a poor street urchin, and Rebecca taught her how to be something more.
+Once upon a time Amanda was a poor street urchin, and Rebecca taught her how to be something more.
 Here's Amanda waking up from her first death.

 Amanda starts fooling with Rebecca's books and stuff.
 "Those are words" says Rebecca.
-Amanda mumbles something about schools being for elitist liberals.
+Well, we all gotta start somewhere.

 Rebecca offers Amanda a hand of friendship.
 Presumably after this flashback ended, Rebecca taught Amanda how to luxuriously bathe like a lady.
 Yep, they were both all naked and soapy.